 Step 2 - Setting up the LMS

-The Microsoft Teams Integration is available to add to an Organization's LMS, by going to Portal Settings > Info Tab and turning the Enable Microsoft Teams toggle to On under the Virtual Classroom Integrations section.
+The Microsoft Teams Integration is available to add to an Organization's LMS, by going to the Info Tab of Portal Settings.

 If you wish to use the Teams co-organizer functionality, it’s recommended that you select the following Portal Settings toggle and save the Portal Settings page, prior to enabling the Teams Integration.